bcobo/SIRENA/doc/SIRENAfunctions.rst

     In general, it finds the two energies wich straddle :cpp:member:`energy` in the calibration library and interpolates (:cpp:func:`interpolate_model`):

-      - If :cpp:member:`energy` is lower than the lowest energy in the library :math:`\Rightarrow` The model with the lowest energy in the library is chosen
+      - If :cpp:member:`energy` is lower than the lowest energy in the library => The model with the lowest energy in the library is chosen
-      - If :cpp:member:`energy` is higher than the highest energy in the library :math:`\Rightarrow` The model with the highest energy in the library is chosen
+      - If :cpp:member:`energy` is higher than the highest energy in the library => The model with the highest energy in the library is chosen

     **Members/Variables**